-Pursuant to the provisions of Section 129(3) of the Companies Act, 2013, a statement containing salient features of financial statements of subsidiary companies in Form AOC 1 is attached herewith.
-The separate audited financial statements in respect of the subsidiary company shall be kept open for inspection at the Registered Office of the Company during working hours for a period of 21 days before the date of the Annual General Meeting.
+Pursuant to the provisions of Section 129(3) of the Companies Act, 2013, a statement containing salient features of financial statements of subsidiary company in Form AOC 1 is attached herewith.
+The separate audited financial statements in respect of the subsidiary company are available on the website of the Company at www.abmindia.com.
 Your Company will also make available these documents upon request by any member of the Company interested in obtaining the same.

-As on 31st March, 2019 the Company does not have any Joint venture or Associate Company.
+As on 31st March, 2020 the Company does not have any Joint venture or Associate Company.

-11. PERFORMANCE OF SUBSIDIARY COMPANIES:
+12. PERFORMANCE OF SUBSIDIARY COMPANIES: